-Currently, a 4-core processor and 8 GB of RAM are the minimum requirements.
-In the near future though, GPUs may be required.
+Currently, a 8-core processor and 16 GB of RAM are the minimum requirements.

 Any node can send and receive transactions on the Mina network.
 Additionally, any node can choose to be a "Node operator".
 Node operators play two specific roles: